iamtommo/bastard/README.md

-BASTARD - Bytecode Abstract Syntax Tree Agricultural Research Division
+BASTARD
 =======

-BASTARD is a free, open-source bytecode manipulation library licensed under the GNU LGPL.
+Bytecode Abstract Syntax Tree and Resursive Data BASTARD is a free, open-source bytecode manipulation library licensed under the GNU LGPL.

 ### How to use